 Rough crystal bezel set cuff made by Roses & Whiskey - check out our interview with Jessica here!

-Watch our video showing you easy ways to make sea glass jewellery, with lots of ideas and kits to inspire you.
+Includes a video showing you easy ways to make sea glass jewellery, with lots of ideas to inspire you.

 For more advanced jewellery making with sea glass check out our drilling tutorial, claw and bezel setting tutorials.

 If you have any questions, feel free to get in touch with our friendly team who will be more than happy to give you advice over email or on the phone.

 You can learn more and find inspiration by visiting our Jewellery Making Tutorials, Jewellery Making Kits and YouTube Channel.
 Don't forget to follow us on social media and tag us in your designs on Instagram & Facebook, we would love to see!